Chart Color Schemes

 Eaglemont is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Eaglemont's dwelling structures, as per the latest Census, consisted of 78.5% houses and 21.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's figures of 76.0% houses and 24.0% other dwellings.
-Home ownership in Eaglemont was recorded at 50.0%, with mortgaged dwellings at 29.6% and rented ones at 20.4%.
-The median monthly mortgage repayment in the area was $3,073, higher than Melbourne metro's average of $2,167.
-The median weekly rent figure for Eaglemont was $453, compared to Melbourne metro's $399.
-Nationally, Eaglemont's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Eaglemont's dwelling structures, as per the latest Census, consisted of 78.5% houses and 21.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 76.0% houses and 24.0% other dwellings.
+Home ownership in Eaglemont stood at 50.0%, with mortgaged dwellings at 29.6% and rented ones at 20.4%.
+The median monthly mortgage repayment was $3,073, higher than Melbourne metro's average of $2,167.
+Median weekly rent in Eaglemont was $453, compared to Melbourne metro's $399.
+Nationally, Eaglemont's mortgage repayments were significantly higher at $3,073 against the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing